dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 	- control signal & data 在同 channel 傳
 - out-of-band signaling
 	- control signal & data 在不同 channel 傳
+- desired properties
+	- full rate when only one node
+	- rate = R/M when M nodes
+	- decentralizedno single point of failure

 #### channel partitioning
 - TDMA
 	- time division multiple access
+	- divide bandwidth fairly by time slots
+	- cons
+		- max bandwidth R/N for each node, even if there's only 1 node
 - FDMA
 	- frequency division multiple access
+	- divide bandwidth fairly by frequencies
+	- cons
+		- max bandwidth R/N for each node, even if there's only 1 node
+- CDMA, code division multiple access
+	- different code to each node
+	- use the unique code to encode data → can correctly transmit even if collide with others

 #### random access
 ##### slotted ALOHA